Game character creation

 Modify the nodes after converting the objects to paths.
 Add duplicates and darken the colours just a little.

 Start with another circle, convert it to a path and modify it to form the shoe.

 A duplicate of the shape functions as the sole and two circles add a little detail to the shoe.

 Add a duplicate of the curved arm object for the leg.
 Group it and create a duplicate of the group.

 Assemble the objects and lower and raise them (Page Up & Page Down) to layer properly.
 Arrange the back arm and leg at the bottom of the stack and the front arm at the top.

-In order to make it easier to animate the character later, grouping elements and assigning better pivot points is really helpful.
-Rather than turn an object like an arm at its centre it makes more sense to turn it at the shoulder.
-In order to do that, select objects that ‘belong’ together, group them and move the pivot point of the group.
+Make it easier to animate the character later.
+Group elements and assign pivot points in better positions is really helpful.
+Turning e.g. an arm at its centre makes little sense.
+Move the pivot to turn it at the shoulder.
+Make logical groups.
+In order to do that, select objects that ‘belong’ together, group them and move the pivot point of the group to the matching joint.